 Hi, I'm Dr. Kerry Makin-Byrd.
-I'm a clinical psychologist and skills consultant based in Stanley Marketplace, close to both Stapleton, Denver and Aurora.
-I am licensed in Colorado (PSY CO 0004343) and I have over a decade of experience working with adults, using evidence-based approaches mixed with warmth and humor.
+I'm a clinical psychologist and compassion teacher in Stanley Marketplace, close to both Stapleton, Denver and Aurora.
+I am licensed in Colorado (PSY CO 0004343) and I have over fifteen years of experience working with adults, using evidence-based approaches mixed with warmth and humor.

-I'm also the founder of www.cultivate.love, a blog dedicated to offering free essays, resources, and guided meditations to help people open their hearts, step out of their minds, and engage in compassionate lives.
+I'm also the founder of www.cultivate.love, a blog dedicated to offering free resources to help people engage in compassionate lives.

 In both my personal and professional life, I have seen the power of therapy to pause harmful, hurtful patterns before they do more damage.